mrdelis/compton.config/README.md

 Install Compton:
 To do that, run the following commands in a terminal window.
 These will add the official Compton PPA [3] and then install it:

-$ sudo apt-add-repository ppa:richardgv/compton
+$ sudo apt-add-repository ppa:richardgv/compton;
-$ sudo apt-get update
+$ sudo apt-get update;
-$ sudo apt-get install compton
+$ sudo apt-get install compton;

 Once it’s installed, create a text file in ~/.config/ called compton.conf